franklesniak/retropie-setup/README.md

 ### Enable SSH at the First Boot of the Raspberry Pi

-Secure Shell (SSH) is a remote access protocol that we will use to connect to the Raspberry Pi from the technician computer.
+Secure Shell (SSH) is a remote access protocol that we will use to connect to the Raspberry Pi from the technician's computer.

 1. If you haven't already done so, remove and reconnect the microSD card to the Windows computer.
 1. Create the SSH file:
-    - If it isn't already started, start Notepad++ on the technician computer.
+    - If it isn't already started, start Notepad++ on the technician's computer.
     - Click the icon to create a new file (or navigate to the `File` menu and click `New`).
     - Leave the file blank/empty.
 1. Save the file.